Table of Contents

 By this point, you've may have already developed a broader budget plan for tuition, room, board and other long-term college expenses.
 But then there are other, smaller expenses you may not have given as much attention to.
 Here are some common ones college students may encounter during a typical year:

-- Books: Whether rented or purchased, paper or electronic, books cost students over $1,200 a year.
-There may also be additional supply costs for class projects, printer ink and paper.
+- Books and supplies: Whether rented or purchased, paper or electronic, books can be expensive.
+Plus, there may be additional supply costs for class projects, printer ink and paper.

 - Transportation: Getting around town costs money, but so does traveling home.
 If you have a car, you'll pay gas and insurance, and possibly campus parking fees, too.
 No car?
 Visiting parents during breaks may mean buying a bus, train or plane ticket.
 Some schools offer discounts on city bus passes, so be sure to investigate your student ID benefits.